jasmine8711/becode-database-api/readme.md

 1. Prepared statment.
 1. PHP OOP.
 1. PHP class.
-1. Comment others's code on github.It is a part of the task, we need to comment each other's code on github.
+1. Comment others's code on github.
+It is a part of the task, we need to comment each other's code on github.